-•Established the Business Practices Committee, a cooperative effort between the BPA, NPCC, and Foundation staffs, which directly resulted in BPAs development of the PISCES Project Tracking software.
+•Established the Business Practices Committee, a cooperative effort between the BPA, NPCC, and Foundation staffs, which directly resulted in BPA's development of the PISCES Project Tracking software.

-•Coordinated Program Amendment recommendations among the 19 fish and wildlife managers for the 2005 Program Amendment process, including comments on the Mainstem Amendment.
+•Coordinated Program Amendment recommendations among 19 fish and wildlife entities for the 2005 Program Amendment process, including comments on the Mainstern Amendment.